Sustained Release ROCK Inhibitor/Protein Kinase C Inhibitor Implant

 Preclinical results: AR-13503 provides additive efficacy to aflibercept (Eylea®) in a model of diabetic retinopathy1

 For more information on Eylea please see the product webpage

-Aerie filed an Investigational New Drug (IND) application for AR-13503 Sustained Release (SR) Implant in March 2019.
+Aerie filed an Investigational New Drug (IND) application for AR-13503 SR Implant in March 2019.
 A first-in-human clinical study in patients with neovascular age-related macular degeneration (nAMD) or diabetic macular edema (DME) was initiated in August 2019.
 We are currently in the process of completing this Phase 1 study and evaluating potential opportunities for other indications beyond DME and nAMD.

 - Bhutto and Lutty, Mol Aspects Med 33: 295-317 (2012).

 - Shin et al., J. Ophthalmic Vis Res 9: 362-373 (2014).